ibm-cloud-docs/discovery-data/manage.md

 ## Performing management tasks
 {: perform-mgmt-tasks}

-The following are some of the tasks you can perform to monitor and maintain your {{site.data.keyword.discovery-data_short}} instance.
+The following are some of the tasks you can perform to monitor and maintain your {{site.data.keyword.discoveryshort}} instance.

   - Identify the cluster nodes to which the product is deployed:
     ```bash